royalapplications/docs/src/r2021/scripting/objects/connections/royalhypervconnection.md

 ### SecureGatewayID
 Type: `Guid`, Default Value: `Guid.Empty`
 Assign a Secure Gateway or Royal Server object to this object by specifying the Secure Gateway or Royal Server object's GUID.
-### SecureGatewayName
-Type: `string`, Default Value: `Empty String`
-Assign a Secure Gateway or Royal Server object to this object by specifying the secure gateway or Royal Server object's name.
 ## Remote Desktop Gateway
 ### RDSGatewayFromParent
 Type: `bool`, Default Value: `false`